-Neither can they comfort you, nor will they be vulnerable about themselves with you.
+Neither can they comfort you nor will they be vulnerable with you.
 Talking to a narcissist might sometimes feel like talking to a wall because they won’t give you the answers that you want from them.
 Also, they don’t react as easily and tend to become aloof at times.

 5. The silent treatment is their favorite weapon